bchtips/bchtips/notes.md

 - firefox, opera and other browser support

 ## minor improvements / may not implement
+- don't allow queuing of dust amounts (currently lower than ~700) or notify when queued send fails for that reason
 - dont activate 'view tx' explorer link after send for a couple seconds so the tx is always in mempool when the user clicks
 - use multi-ajax to run updateRate and updateUtxos at same time (keeping the 2s offset allows for separate adjustment)
 - disable queuing 'all' funds because test address signature and actual signature size can be off by one sat (insufficient funds on final send)